 Bri Lafond is a PhD student in English and Writing Studies at the University of Illinois at Urbana-Champaign.

-Her work focuses on the intersections between digital and queer rhetorics, specifically in the form of the content production processes of social media influencers and personalities.
+Her work focuses on the intersections between digital and queer rhetorics, specifically in the form of multimedia production by social media content creators.
+Her dissertation project explores the multimodal content production processes of YouTubers.
 She is also interested more broadly in how identities (especially queer identities) are mediated through digital platforms, particulary in cases that involve intentional deception (i.e., catfishing).

 Innovative composition pedagogy, queer rhetorics, digital rhetorics, multimodality